geelen/glenmaddern.com/src/lib/articles/css-modules.md

 }
 ```

-So we still just use `styles.normal` or `styles.error` in our code but we get multiple class rendered into the DOM:
+So we can still just use `styles.normal` or `styles.error` in our code but we get multiple class rendered into the DOM.

 ```html
 <button class="components_submit_button__common__abc5436